 When you're buying something in a retail store, the payment is clear: you give cash or your card to the seller who charges you on the spot.

 What about online stores?
-"How can I get my money?" is a question you may be asking yourself when thinking of opening such a shop with Duda.
+"How can I get my money?" is a question you may be asking yourself when thinking of opening such a shop.
 We say, "It's easy, as well."

 How do customers make purchases?